What to Look For When Buying a House

 What Do You Need Out of a Home?

 Towns and neighborhood locations can vary dramatically when it comes to value.
-For example locally in my area Hopedale Mass and Franklin Mass are night and day.
-One is a sleepy bedroom community while the aforementioned has some of the characteristics of a small city.
+For example, locally in my area Hopedale Mass and Franklin Mass are night and day.
+One is a sleepy bedroom community, while the aforementioned has some of a small city’s characteristics.
 You could not get more different when it comes to these town demographics.

 Make a Home Buying Budget

 For a townhouse or a condominium, there will also be costs for your homeowner’s association dues.
-Ask your Realtor or the homeowners association about any additional fees that you will need to pay so you can include them in your budget.
+Ask your Realtor or the homeowners association about any additional fees that you will need to pay to include them in your budget.

 If you are buying a fixer-upper, you should also plan in costs for repairs.
 The plan from the beginning should be to fix the things that need fixing so you can enjoy your home.

-Hopefully, you now understand some of the most important things to consider when buying your first home!
+Hopefully, you now understand some of the most important things to know when buying your first home!

 Additional Helpful Home Buying Articles

 - What not to do when buying a home – see some of the things you should never do when purchasing a home.

 Use these additional resources to make smart decisions when buying your first home.
 First-time buyers who shop wisely make far fewer mistakes than those who don’t!

-About the Author: The above Real Estate information on the what to consider before buying your first home was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the Author: The above Real Estate information on what to know before buying a house was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 29+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.